apindipsi22/Securing-SSH-Access-on-Proxmox-VE-9/README.md

 You can now log out of the web interface and reconnect with the `pveadmin` user.

-- ✅ Direct SSH access with root password is blocked
+- ✅ Direct SSH access with root password is blocked (key-based access still available for emergency)
 - ✅ Daily SSH access is done via `pveadmin`, a user with standard privileges
 - ✅ Administrative tasks on the command line require `sudo`, ensuring better traceability
 - ✅ Authentication is secured by a cryptographically robust SSH key